 This category allows for the purchase of special-purpose aviation equipment where: (a) such equipment will be utilized primarily for homeland security objectives and permissible program activities; and (b) the costs for operation and maintenance of such equipment will be paid from non-grant funds.
 Allowable costs include the purchase of customary and specialized equipment necessary for Chemical, Biological, Radiological, Nuclear, and Explosive materials (CBRNE) prevention, response, and/or recovery.
 Recipients must obtain a waiver from FEMA by consulting with their Program Analyst and providing a detailed justification for obligating funds in this category and receiving approval to obligate funds.
 The detailed justification must:

-- Explain how the requested UAS fits into the State/Urban Area's integrated operational plans;
+6. Explain how the requested UAS fits into the State/Urban Area's integrated operation plans;

-- Certify that you have reviewed and understand the DHS Cybersecurity and Infrastructure Security Agency (CSIA), Unmanned Aircraft Systems (UAS) Fact Sheets at https://www.dhs.gov/publication/uas-fact-sheets and DHS CISA, Chinese Manufactured Unmanned Aircraft Systems Industry Alert (updated and located on the Homeland Security Information Network (HSIN)).
+10. Certify that you reviewed and understand the DHS Cybersecurity and Infrastructure Security Agency (CISA), Unmanned Aircraft Systems (UAS) Fact Sheets at https://www.dhs.gov/publication/uas-fact-sheets and DHS CISA, Chinese Manufactured Unmanned Aircraft Systems Industry Alert (updated and located on the Homeland Security Information Network (HSIN)).